eviljosh/universal-analytics-python/README.md

 # Differences within this fork

 This fork tries to render this library usable under Python 2 and 3.
-It requires future, requests, and six.
+It requires requests, and six.

 It is a work in progress and is not yet tested in production environments under 2 or 3.
 At some point, if it turns out to be stable enough, I may try to merge it or something like it back into the ancestral repo, if the analytics-pros folks are interested.